 For ranchers to continue trading carbon offsets, Ahearn (2008) pointed out:

-- One of the vital things they did was to cut the number of its cattle.
+- One of the vital things they did was to cut the number of cattle.

 - They also need to show even grazing rotations around the ranch and a plan to prevent overgrazing in drought.

-- Ranchers will also have to agree to be audited annually to ensure that they follow the requirements to continue with carbon trading.
+- Ranchers must also agree to be audited annually to ensure that they follow the requirements to continue with carbon trading.

 For ranch owners, their contribution to carbon absorption may not be very significant, but this is an opportunity for them to apply ‘best management practices, says Michael Walsh, executive vice president of the exchange (Ahearn, 2008).